spitz-dan-l/wreck/README.md

 I think the interface creates new opportunities for the IF medium.
 Using it is qualitatively distinct from playing traditional parser games (e.g. Inform7), and newer link-based games (e.g. Twine).

 There are fewer options than in traditional parser games, and (arguably) more options than in link games.
+(I really, really like some link-based games, respect.)

 A large class of player errors is impossible with this interface.
 Anything the player "shouldn't be able to say" is "unutterable" by default, a natural consequence of the design.
 (There are other sorts of "useful" errors, that are worth keeping in.)
 I think this, along with the direct feedback of autocomplete options, changes the experience of playing a lot.

 Not necessarily "for the better".
 Just different.

 There is still a sense of composing commands, a sense of personal performance in "uttering".
-I really enjoy this aspect of parser IF, and I think with an interface like this it's possible to enable the player to utter much more varied sorts of things.
-A sense of poetry can be captured.
+I really enjoy this aspect of parser IF, and I think with an interface like this it's possible to enable the player to utter much more varied and particular sorts of things.
+A unique sort of poetry can be achieved.

 #### The plastic scrollback history